 That doesn’t mean you won’t be featured eventually, however.
 Every submission is kept on file, and it may just be taking some time to reach the front of the line.

 Are you working for another art company?

-No, but I did start a company in the Spring of 2009 called foliotwist which provides artists with easy-to-manage artist websites.
+No, but I did start a company in the Spring of 2009 which provides easy-to-manage websites for artists.
 I also sell advertising to help support EmptyEasel.com.

 Will you link to my website?

 Maybe.
 You can always send me a message and ask.
 Keep in mind that best way to get a link from EmptyEasel is to contribute, so sending in artwork or writing an article is a much surer way to go about it.